GerritCodeReview/homepage/pages/site/support.md

 gerrit installations.

-When filing a bug through the "report bug" link on googlesource.com, we add the `host-googlesource` label to filed bugs.
+When filing a bug through the "report bug" link on googlesource.com, the component 'Gerrit Code Review > Hosting > googlesource' is selected by default.
+Issues on this component are triaged by the Gerrit Infrastructure team at Google on a daily basis.

+In addition, issues on the following components are triaged by Google:

-*  The frontend team at Google has a daily triage round to look at all frontend/UI bugs.
+*  The Gerrit Experiences team at Google has a daily triage round to look at all frontend/UI bugs (component
+   'Gerrit Code Review > WebFrontend').

-*  The backend team does a daily triage on bugs that have the `host-googlesource` label.

-*  We look at all security bugs as a matter of policy.
+*  The Gerrit Infrastructure team at Google does a daily triage on all security bugs (component 'Gerrit Code Review > Security') as a matter of policy.

 ### [GerritForge](http://www.gerritforge.com)